 If you want to try making bissap, I followed the recipe from International Cuisine.

-This was an interesting week; I’d heard of hibiscus-flavored drinks before and was glad to have the opportunity to try one.
+I found it interesting to try food from Burkina Faso.
+I’d heard of hibiscus-flavored drinks before and was glad to have the opportunity to try one.
 My favorite dish by far was the riz gras.

 Next week, I’ll be cooking food from Burundi.